use-simple-debounce Svelte Themes

 • โšก Async Support - Handles both synchronous and asynchronous functions

-• ๐ŸŽจ Multi-Framework - Supports React, Solid, Svelte, and Vue
+• ๐ŸŽจ Multi-Framework - Supports React, Solid, Svelte, Vue, and Vanilla JS

 Installation